High Court’s severe affront to justice by HHJ Pelling KC

 The Club and their lawyers failed entirely to disclose that any ‘invoicing & payment‘ was contractually prohibited, because there was to contractual “Entitlement to Agreed Output‘ after the Club refused the connection on 30 April 2015.

-On the contrary, in breach of their legal duty of full and frank disclosure, they failed to disclose both!
+On the contrary, in breach of their legal duty of full and frank disclosure, they failed to disclose both, and then in tandem failed to disclose they refused the connection, whilst withholding all the evidence to prove they did!

 1. Ulick Staunton, counsel for the Club referred at paragraph 6 of his skeleton created prior to the hearing, to the fact that the lease contains a force majeure clause.
 During the hearing Mr Staunton lied about it, saying there was no force majeure clause in the lease, other than the definition, because he knew no rent was owed precisely due to existence of that clause.
 Mr Staunton lied in Court saying that the invoice for energy supply, he knew could not be established, is an invoice for the rent, knowing it is an invoice for energy supply that was not owed either.